 Flying is the best way to cover large distances in China.
-With more than 470 airports and international and regional carriers, China flights are frequent and reduced fares available.
-Buses are available and sometimes provide faster service than trains.
-Trains range in service from express with all the services to slower and no-frills.
+With more than 470 airports and international and regional carriers, China flights are frequent and reduced fares are available.

 Foreign visitors are allowed to drive only within the city limits of Beijing and Shanghai and in Hong Kong.
-But few visitors feel renting a car is worth the hassles and headaches of driving in Chinese traffic, not to mention trying to park.
+But few visitors feel renting a car is worth the hassle and headache of driving in Chinese traffic; not to mention trying to park.

 Major cities have an abundance of taxis and public transportation systems.
 Taxis tend to be inexpensive and popular with visitors.
 Hong Kong’s public transportation is excellent and includes ferries, the Mass Transit Railway (MTR), Light Rail Transit, and double-decker buses.
 Shanghai’s and Beijing’s subways provide fast transport around town and are crowded during rush hour.